 - Apply sunscreen and wear sunglasses and protective clothing.

-- Hikers should register at the Visitor Information Station and use the buddy system.
+- Hikers should register at the Visitor Information Station, have appropriate gear, take a map, be aware of the weather forecast, and use the buddy system.

 - DO NOT DRINK ALCOHOLIC BEVERAGES BEFORE OR DURING YOUR VISIT.

 We strongly advise the following individuals not to travel above the Visitor Information Station: